ppavan108/learningGuice/ServletModule.md

 ### Using RequestScope

-Each servlet configured with a `ServletModule` is executed within <a href="http://code.google.com/p/google-guice/source/browse/trunk/extensions/servlet/src/com/google/inject/servlet/ServletScopes.java#45"> `RequestScope`</a>.
+Each servlet configured with a `ServletModule` is executed within `RequestScope`.

 By default, there are several elements available to be injected, each of which is bound in RequestScope:
   * `HttpServletRequest` / `ServletRequest`